 Here are our 6 reasons to go to Malawi on your next African safari:

-1. Beautiful lake
+1. The beautiful lake

 The ninth largest lake in the world, Lake Malawi is undoubtedly the country’s biggest drawcard.
 The lake stretches along the length of the country, with glittering blue clear waters and sandy beaches and over 1000 species of colourful cichlid fish.
 There are plenty of water activities on offer around the lake, including swimming, snorkeling, scuba diving, sailing, water skiing and kayaking, or you can just choose to kick back and relax on a hammock on the beach with a Malawian Carlsberg beer.